tensorflow/tensorflow/tensorflow/contrib/kernel_methods/README.md

 ...  # code that consumes out_tensor.
 ```

-Currently, there is a [RandomFourierFeatureMapper]
-(https://www.tensorflow.org/code/tensorflow/contrib/kernel_methods/python/mappers/random_fourier_features.py) implemented that maps dense
-input to dense output.
+Currently, there is a [RandomFourierFeatureMapper](https://www.tensorflow.org/code/tensorflow/contrib/kernel_methods/python/mappers/random_fourier_features.py) implemented that maps dense input to dense
+output.
+More mappers are on the way.

 ## Kernel-based Estimators
+These are estimators inheriting from the @{tf.contrib.learn.Estimator} class and
-tf.contrib.learn Estimators that use kernel mappers internally to discover
-non-linearities in the data.
-These canned estimators map their input features
+use kernel mappers internally to discover non-linearities in the data.
+These
-using kernel mapper Ops and then apply linear models to the mapped
+canned estimators map their input features using kernel mapper Ops and then
-features.
-Combining kernel mappers with linear models and different loss
+apply linear models to the mapped features.
+Combining kernel mappers with linear
-functions leads to a variety of models: linear and non-linear SVMs, linear
+models and different loss functions leads to a variety of models: linear and
-regression (with and without kernels) and (multinomial) logistic regression
+non-linear SVMs, linear regression (with and without kernels) and (multinomial)
-(with and without kernels).
+logistic regression (with and without kernels).

-Currently there is a [KernelLinearClassifier]
-(https://www.tensorflow.org/code/tensorflow/contrib/kernel_methods/python/kernel_estimators.py) implemented but more pre-packaged estimators
+Currently there is a [KernelLinearClassifier](https://www.tensorflow.org/code/tensorflow/contrib/kernel_methods/python/kernel_estimators.py) implemented but more pre-packaged estimators
 are on the way.

 Sample usage: